D-Kats/PasswordGenerator/README.md

 ![GitHub Logo](/MAINGUI.PNG)

 The tool comes with a GUI interface.
 User has to provide the tool with any character he wishes the generated passwords to contain.
+Characters have to be separated by coma.

 User can choose an output folder for the generated password wordlist text file to be saved or leave it blank so that the output text file will be saved in the running exe folder.